levent12/Arduino-Bridge-Library/README.md

 ### 1. Installing the Library

 There are two methods of installing the library.
-In both method, the desired library should be selected according to the Arduino board you are planning on using.
+In both methods, the desired library should be selected according to the Arduino board you are planning on using.

 #### Method 1: Importing the *zip* file